Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Warlock Of The Fiend.md

   - Warlock of the Fiend
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Warlock Of The Fiend.md|Warlock of the Fiend]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-255*
+255, Volo's Guide to Monsters p.
+219*

 Warlocks of the Fiend gain their powers through magical pacts forged with archfiends of the Lower Planes.
 These warlocks often keep [[5.
 Mechanics/Bestiary/Fiend/Imp.md|imps]] or [[5.
 Mechanics/Bestiary/Fiend/Quasit.md|quasits]] as companions, and they tend toward philosophical extremes: consorting with fiendish cults or dedicating their lives to destroying such cults.